 This our 2nd of 2 posts of Milbert’s Tortoiseshell butterfly nectaring on a Teasel flower in Raccoon Creek State Park.

 As with our other post of a Milbert’s Tortoiseshell, my adrenalin started pumping when I saw this one.
-Truth be told, I’ve seen 3 in the past 12 years.
+Truth be told, I’ve seen 3 in the past 13 years.
 There….I said it.
 When and where we we meet again?
 Quien sabe?

 Would you just look at the stark contrast between the subdued colors/patterns of the wing undersurfaces (ventral) and the dorsal (upper) side, almost ablaze with reds and oranges!